thegauravsheoran/VoicePlug/README.md

     ```

 - **Download the ZIP folder:**
-    Alternatively, you can download the project as a ZIP folder from [Google Drive](#) (replace `#` with the actual link).
+    Alternatively, you can download the project as a ZIP folder from Google Drive.
-    Extract the folder and open it in Visual Studio Code.
+    Extract the folder anywhere, locate the folder and open it in Visual Studio Code.

 - **Install dependencies:**
     ```bash